 Brown Suit & Brown Shoes

 This slightly obvious brown shoe combo creates a blended look that is both smart and smooth.
 It’s a great optic for a meeting with the boss, but also works on a smart night out.

 Brown Suit & Burgundy Shoes ⭐

 As you’ve probably noticed by now, burgundy works with pretty much any shade of suit.
 Brown is no exception.
 Moreover, the almost blood-red burgundy is the perfect compliment for your brown suit.

 Leather brogues with a high-quality shine or suede oxblood Chelsea boots finish off the look with flair and panache.

 Shoes to Wear with a Tan/Beige/Cream Suit

-The light and breezy appearance of cream and beige suits make them a popular choice for summer.
+The light and breezy appearance of a tan, cream, and beige suits make them a popular choice for summer.
 Maintain this bright and clean aesthetic with a pair of light shoes.